6 Ways to Create Stellar Consumer Health Products That Improve Quality of Life

 Consumer health products are simple, affordable home use medical devices.
 These devices often include helpful features that are tied to a service.

-Consumer health products are simple and affordable home-use medical devices.
-And they often involve a service of some sort.
-Take the Ellume COVID-19 Home Test for example.
-On December 15, 2020, the FDA issued emergency use authorization for this over-the-counter test that consists of a disposable device that plugs into your phone and uses an app to make a diagnosis.
+For instance, products like the Ellume COVID-19 Home Test are transforming healthcare by migrating functional care from the hospital and the doctor’s office into the patient’s home.
+On December 15, 2020, the FDA issued emergency use authorization for this over-the-counter test that consists of a disposable device that plugs into your phone.
+The device uses an app to make a diagnosis.
 It then automatically sends the results to a physician or public safety database.

+Right now, whole new technology-driven product categories are being born.
 What can your company do to profit from this trend?
 Learn where to look for the next new business opportunity and the hallmarks that define a winning consumer health product.